0xricksanchez/AFL_Runner/README.md

 - [ ] Native integration for [statsd](https://registry.hub.docker.com/r/prom/statsd-exporter)
 - [ ] Add more configuration options
   - [ ] Add more sensible defaults for other options
+  - [ ] Full modularity to cater to very specialized fuzzing campaigns
 - [ ] Allow AFLPlusPlus forks to be used on some amount of runners

 ## Usage Example 💡